maester365/maester-tests/README.md

 ```

 See [Maester.dev](https://maester.dev) to learn more about writing your own tenant specific tests, setting up continous monitoring of your tenant and more.

+> [!NOTE]
+> This repository is a copy of the `/tests` folder from the main https://github.com/maester365/maester repository.
+> Please open pull-requests and open issues in the main repository.